richardjonesnz/moodle-mod_simplelesson/README.md

 NOTE: If you are using Moodle 3.5 to 3.11 this may not be the droid you are looking for.
 Please use the repo marked moodle_mod_simplelesson.
 Apologies for any confusion.

+For testing only you would need to upgrade to Moodle 4 before upgrading this plugin as it uses some new features of the re-written question bank.

 Brief description
 =================
 This is hopefully a good basis for a simplified lesson module that has basic features as follows: